How do I get a graduate / entry-level job in books and publishing?

-Whether you're at university and thinking about going into books and publishing as a career, or you've already graduated and are ready to get your career started – our guide provides some essential info to help you on your way.
+Whether you're at university and thinking about going into books and publishing as a career, or you've already graduated and are ready to get your career started – our quick guide provides some essential info to help you on your way.
+If you'd like to go deeper on this topic, check out our Getting Started in Publishing course.

-The Publishers' Association has these guides on different roles in the publishing industry, explaining what each role involves and the career pathways for different specialisms .
+The Publishers' Association has these guides on different roles in the publishing industry, explaining what each role involves and the career pathways for different specialisms.
+There's also more info on all of these specialisms in our Getting Started in Publishing course.

 What kind of skills do I need to get an entry-level job in books and publishing?